 Approximately 5,300 IAM members at Alaska Airlines who work in Ramp, Stores, Clerical, Office and Passenger Service have voted overwhelmingly to ratify a historic, industry-leading four-year contract.

 The newly ratified contract at Alaska Airlines, which runs until Sept.
 27, 2026, includes the following highlights:

 Alaska Airlines hubs include Anchorage, Alaska; Seattle-Tacoma; Portland, Ore.; San Francisco; and Los Angeles.

-“This newly ratified IAM agreement at Alaska Airlines has raised the bar for the entire airline industry,” said IAM Air Transport Territory General Vice President Richard Johnsen.
+“This newly ratified IAM agreement at Alaska Airlines has raised the bar for the entire airline industry,” said IAM Air Transport Territory General Vice President Richie Johnsen.
 “After keeping our world moving during the pandemic, our members at Alaska Airlines deserve the absolute best agreement possible.
 Today, the IAM has made that a reality.”

 “Our IAM negotiating committee and the entire support staff around them had one goal in mind—obtain a contract that fairly compensates some of the best air transport workers in the world,” said IAM District 142 President and Directing General Chair John Coveny.
 “We have succeeded for our membership at Alaska Airlines, and we look forward to building on this contract for all airline workers.”

 “The strength and solidarity of the IAM has again delivered an industry-leading contract for our membership,” said IAM Air Transport Territory Chief of Staff Edison Fraser.
 “This contract is going to help our members and their families live better lives and achieve their goals on and off the job.”